jsacco/ioctlplusplus/README.md

 IOCTL++ can be used to make `DeviceIoControl` requests with arbitrary inputs.
 The original tool has been improved with a driver hooker allowing the user to capture the data and config of IOCTLs of the target application during runtime.

-Here is an example of an information leak triggered in a sample vulnerable driver:
+Here is an example of an ZwTerminationProcess triggered in a sample vulnerable driver:

 <p align="center"><img src="https://i.imgur.com/p2kfNjN.png" /></p>